syncfusion-content/asp.netmvc-docs/aspnetmvc/Captcha/Getting-Started.md

    ~~~

-N> Version=XX.XXXX.X.X - It will vary depend up on .Net frame work version and Essential studio version you have using.
-If you are using Essential studio version as-12.3.0.36 and .Net frame work is 4.5 use like following Version=12.3450.0.36
+N> Version=XX.XXXX.X.X - It will vary depend up on .NET Framework version and Essential Studio version you have using.
+If you are using Essential Studio version as-12.3.0.36 and .NET Framework is 4.5 use like following Version=12.3450.0.36